15 People Share the Wildest Excuses That Were Actually True

 What’s the craziest but true excuse you’ve ever heard?

 Additionally, the concept of social proof plays a significant role in how these stories are received.
-According to social psychologists, when one person's excuse is accepted, it creates a ripple effect where others feel more comfortable sharing their peculiar experiences.
-This aligns with the findings from the National Institute of Health, which suggest that shared experiences can enhance group cohesion and understanding.
+When one person's excuse is accepted, it creates a ripple effect where others feel more comfortable sharing their peculiar experiences.
+This suggests that shared experiences can enhance group cohesion and understanding.

 Therefore, the wildness of an excuse may be less important than the collective validation it receives from peers.